Saum27/MatrixCard/README.md

 ### Required tools

-Some tools are required if you want to build your own MatrixCard
+Some tools are required if you want to build your own MatrixCard.

 - Soldering iron
 - Solder